tchasinga/tchasinga/README.md

 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture> **About me**

-- 🌱 I’m currently learning Web Development at **Microverse**
+- 🌱 I’m a full-stack web development from **Microverse**
-- 👀 I’m interested in Learning new things in the Tech-world.
+- 👀 I’m interested in learning new things in the tech world.
-- 💞️ I’m looking to collaborate on open source projects.
+- 💞️ I’m looking to collaborate on open-source projects.
-- 📫 You can reach me using this address g-amil **tchasingajacques@gmail.com**
+- 📫 You can reach me using this address: g-amil.tchasingajacques@gmail.com*
 - 💬 &nbsp;Full address: Rwanda / City : Kigali / Av : Gisozi
-- 📄 &nbsp;Please have a look at my [Résumé](https://balolebwami.netlify.app/) for more details about me.
+- 📄 &nbsp;Please have a look at my résumé (https://balolebwami.netlify.app/) for more details about me.
 I'm open to feedback and suggestions!

 <br>